guguji666666/GJS-MDC-Tips/Useful scripts/readme.md

 # Useful scripts in defender for cloud

-## 1.Remove legacy agent MMA and OMS agent at subscription level
+## 1.Remove legacy agent MMA and OMS agent from Azure VM at subscription level
 ``` powershell
 # Login into your account
 # Connect-AzAccount